-A Release is a product in your catalogue that you want to publish to a 3rd party retail or streaming site.
+A Release, also referred to an Album, is a product in your catalogue that you want to publish to a 3rd party retail or streaming site.

 A release can be one of the following types: Single, EP, Album, or Compilation.

 typically 1-2, possibly more

 typically 10+ * all tracks from the same main artist